utdata/icj-setting-up/macintosh-02.md

 ### Creating a service account key

-**Make sure you're logged into a personal gmail account** for this part.
+Log out of Google entirely and then **make sure you're logged into a personal gmail account only** for this part.
 If you try to use your utexas.edu email, you won't have permission to do what we need to do.

 - The instructions for how to create a service account on Google are [here](https://cloud.google.com/docs/authentication/getting-started).
 Follow that link and click on `Go to the Service Account Key page`.
 - Create a project.
 The term "project" is a little misleading because you do not need to do this for each project.
 You only need to do this once per email address.
 Name your project `icj-project`.